 - Non-Jewish family members are encouraged to learn about Judaism, to attend services, participate in social events, social action projects, adult education and much more.

-- Non-Jewish spouse can serve on all standing committees with the exception of the Religious Life, BESTT and Youth Committees.
+- Non-Jewish spouses can serve on all standing committees with the exception of the Religious Life and BESTT Committees.
 The non-Jewish spouse will have voting rights on any committee on which he/she serves.

 - Non-Jewish family members may participate in, and lead, non-ritual sections of the service (i.e. prayer for the congregation, prayer for country, prayer for peace…etc).

 - Non-Jewish family members (immediate family) are welcome on the Bima for all life cycle events (i.e. naming of a child, Bar/Bat Mitzvah, wedding…etc).

 - It will be the policy of Beth El Synagogue to include the names of both parents in the English blessing, which asks that they teach their child to grow up following the laws of the Torah.

 - During a Bar/Bat Mitzvah both parents are invited on the Bima, to participate in the English prayer at the onset of the Torah Service, and to walk around the sanctuary in the Torah procession.

 Submitted & Approved by the Religious Life Committee on March 18, 2013